luizfgemi/AnchorFixer/README.md

 **This mod modifies your save files automatically.
 Always BACKUP your KSP saves before using AnchorFixer!**

 Even though AnchorFixer is designed to fix a specific bug with Ground Anchors, any automated tool that writes to `.sfs` files could potentially cause unexpected behavior.
-Stay safe and backup first! 🧑‍🚀✨

 ---